-CASE 45 Rule 64.2, Decisions: Decisions on Redress Definitions, Finish A sailing instruction for finishing a race that conflicts with the definition Finish is invalid.
-The protest committee is not entitled to give redress so as to negate the definition.
+Rule 62.1(a), Redress Rule 64.2, Decisions: Decisions on Redress Definitions, Finish When a boat fails to finish correctly because of a race committee error, but none of the boats racing gains or loses as a result, an appropriate and fair form of redress is to score all the boats in the order they crossed the finishing line.
 Summary of the Facts During the day, the class sailed two races.
-After the first race on a long course that finished leaving Mark 1 to starboard, the wind became light.
-Accordingly, the race officer set a short second course with a sailing instruction that, although Mark B was the last rounding mark, Mark 1 was to be left to starboard.
-Other classes were finishing at the same mark, and the race officers had been advised not to set courses that might lead to different classes passing a finishing mark or crossing the finishing line in opposite directions.
+After the first race, which the boats finished leaving Mark 1 to starboard, the wind became light.
+Accordingly, the race officer set a shorter second course and issued a change to the sailing instructions stating that, although Mark B was the last rounding mark, Mark 1 was to be left to starboard.
+The same mark was being used for the finishing line of another race, and the race officer had been advised not to set courses that might lead to different boats passing a finishing mark or crossing the finishing line in opposite directions.

 X and two other boats finished leaving Mark 1 to port and were scored DNF.
-Y, followed by the rest of the fleet sailed the course indicated by the race officer, leaving Mark 1 to starboard.
+Y, followed by the rest of the fleet, sailed the course prescribed by the change to the sailing instructions, leaving Mark 1 to starboard.
 They thus sailed a 'hook round' finish as shown in the diagram.
-X requested redress on the grounds that the race committee had not applied the definition Finish correctly and had awarded the race to Y, whereas X had been the first boat to finish as required by the definition.
-The protest committee gave redress, agreed that the three boats had finished correctly, and reinstated them in the race.
-For boats not so finishing, the protest committee exercised its discretion under rule 64.2 to make such arrangements as it deemed fair and adjusted the points score according to the order in which all the boats crossed the finishing line, without regard to the direction in which they crossed it.
-X appealed against the new finishing order, referring to the unequivocal wording of the definition Finish and stating that such an arrangement would negate the definition and defeat its purpose, which, she believed, was to prevent 'hook round' finishes.
-Decision Appeal upheld.
-The sailing instruction that purported to change the definition Finish was invalid.
-Such a sailing instruction is an improper action of the race committee.
-In this case, the redress awarded was appropriate and, as is required by rule 64.2, was as fair an arrangement as possible for all boats that obeyed the invalid sailing instructions.
-RYA 1979/1 CASE 46
+X requested redress on the grounds that the race committee had not applied the definition Finish correctly when it awarded first place to Y, whereas X had been the first boat to finish as required by the definition.
+The protest committee gave redress, agreeing that X and the other two boats had finished correctly, and reinstated them in the race.
+For boats not so finishing, the committee exercised its discretion under rule 64.2 to 'make as fair an arrangement as possible for all boats affected.'
+It adjusted the points scores according to the order in which all the boats crossed the finishing line, without regard to the direction in which they crossed it.
+X appealed against the new finishing order, claiming that the wording of the definition Finish was unequivocal and stating that such an arrangement would negate the definition and defeat its purpose, which, she believed, was to prevent 'hook round' finishes.
+Appeal dismissed.
+Because the sailing instruction that conflicted with the definition Finish was invalid, issuing it was an improper action of the race committee that qualified the three boats for consideration for redress under rule 62.1(a).
+None of the boats racing gained or lost as a result of the race committee error, so the redress awarded was appropriate.
+It was also as fair an arrangement as possible for all boats, as required by rule 64.2.
+RYA 1979/1; Revised 2007 CASE 46